My great uncle died when a Steinway & Sons piano fell nine stories from an apartment building in Manhattan and flattened him into the sidewalk.

 There’s something incredibly rewarding about giving something you own to somebody who needs it and them being like, “This is awesome and I’m so stoked to use it.”

-At some point, I’m standing in my apartment and literally all I have left are a duffel bag and a backpack and it’s been an exhausting few weeks because for whatever reason giving stuff away is exhausting.
+At some point, I’m standing in my apartment, and all I have left are a duffel bag and a backpack.
+It had been an exhausting few weeks because for whatever reason giving stuff away is exhausting.

 And I’m just thinking to myself, “this is all I have right now.”